-"Senior Indenture" -- means the Restated Indenture as amended and supplemented through the date of issue of the Second Series Bonds, including being amended and supplemented by Supplemental Indenture No. 50 and as it may be further amended and supplemented from time to time.
+"Senior Indenture" -- means the Restated Indenture as amended and supplemented through the date of issue of the Series of 2020 Bonds, including being amended and supplemented by Supplemental Indenture No. 55 and as it may be further amended and supplemented from time to time.